honki-bobo/synthv_translator/README.md

 3. Go to **Scripts > Phoneme > SynthV Translator Inserter**
 4. Paste the translator output into the dialog and click OK

 The script will walk through the selected notes in order and set the language override and phonemes for each note.
-Notes with `-` lyrics (melisma) are skipped and inherit the language of the previous note.
+Notes with `-` lyrics (melisma), `br` (breath), and `'` (glottal stop) are skipped.
 When a syllable requires multiple languages (e.g. `<english> ch <spanish> a o`), the script automatically splits the note into sub-notes.
 Finally, adapt the phoneme timings to your preference in the **Phoneme Timing** lane of the piano roll.

 ## Contributing